 On December 5, 2002, Simon Property Acquisitions, Inc., our wholly-owned subsidiary, commenced a tender offer to acquire all of the outstanding shares of Taubman Centers, Inc. at a price of \$18.00 per share in cash.
-The tender offer and withdrawal rights are scheduled to expire January 17, 2003, unless extended.
+On January 15, 2003, we announced that Westfield America, Inc., the U.S. subsidiary of Westfield America Trust, joined the tender offer and that the price of the offer was increased to \$20.00 per share net to the seller in cash.
+The tender offer is scheduled to expire February 14, 2003.
 Previously, we sent letters to the Chief Executive Officer and the Board of Directors of Taubman Centers offering to acquire that company at \$17.50 per share.
-The \$18.00 per share price of the tender offer represents a premium of approximately 35% over the price of Taubman Centers shares when we made our first written proposal and is above the highest level that Taubman Centers shares have ever traded.
+The \$20.00 per share price of the tender offer represents a premium of approximately 50% over the price of Taubman Centers shares when we made our first written proposal and is approximately 25% above the highest closing price in Taubman Centers' ten-year history as a public company prior to our proposal.
 Complete terms and conditions of the tender offer are set forth in the Offer to Purchase which has been filed with the Securities and Exchange Commission as an exhibit to our Tender Offer on Schedule TO.